jbakse/site_builder/content/turtles/index.md

 [MIT: Scratch + Turtles](https://scratch.mit.edu/projects/196503540/)
 /::

 One of the key ideas introduced in Logo was _turtle graphics_.
 The turtle was originally a small programmable robot that carried a pen and could trace its path as it moved.
 Logo could control this turtle with simple commands: `left` and `right` to turn and `forward` to move.
-This ideas was extended to drawing on screen using a virtual turtle.
+This idea was extended to drawing on-screen using a virtual turtle.

 ::: .two-up
 ![Papert w/ turtle](http://cyberneticzoo.com/wp-content/uploads/Papert-x640.jpg)